1. Basic Policy

-2. Method and Content of Information Disclosure
+2. Significant Information and Methods of Disclosure

-3. Forward-Looking Statements
+5. Forward-Looking Statements